edulinq/autograder-server/README.md

 docker run -it --rm -p 8080:8080 -v /var/run/docker.sock:/var/run/docker.sock -v /tmp/autograder-temp/:/tmp/autograder-temp autograder server
 ```

-If you want to further customize the command like changing the port you need to adjust the `-p` command and look at [Running the Server section](#running-the-server)
+If you want to further customize the command like changing the port
+ou need to adjust the `-p` command and look at [Running the Server section](#running-the-server)